peppy/peppy.github.io/_posts/2018/06/2018-06-02-june-2018-development-update.md

 ### Add automatic nuget package builds of `osu` and `osu-framework`

-As the number of projects depenent on these increases, referencing them via submodule is getting quite cumbersome.
+As the number of projects dependent on these increases, referencing them via submodule is getting quite cumbersome.
 By deploying nuget packages we can more easily keep individual projects segregated and maintainable.

 ### Begin work on multiplayer lobby system

 With more of the UI designs nearing completion, it feels about time that we get the infrastructure in place for osu!lazer multiplayer.
 This is a stretch goal and will likely not reach the point of gameplay being possible, but the lobby and room system should at least have some client-server structure in place.

+### Basic structural implementation of osu!mania editor

+As we move the editor forward, we want to allow for arbitrary rulesets to be easily added with first-class editing facilities.
+In order to make sure everything is structured correctly, we will be focusing on getting the osu!mania setup in a usable yet modular way.

 ### Complete the new changelog page